 - 1. Determine the signal group that the particular signal falls into.
-For AGTL+ signals operating in the 2x source synchronous domain, use Table 2-14 or Table 2-16.
-If the signal is a wired-OR AGTL+ signal operating in the common clock domain, use Table 2-17 or Table 2-19. - 2.
+For AGTL+ signals operating in the 2x source synchronous domain, use Table 2-14 through Table 2-17.
+If the signal is a wired-OR AGTL+ signal operating in the common clock domain, use Table 2-18 through Table 2-21. - 2.
 Determine the magnitude of the overshoot, or the undershoot (relative to GND). - 3.
 Determine the activity factor (how often does this overshoot occur?). - 4.
-Next, from the appropriate specification table, determine the maximum pulse duration (in nanoseconds) allowed. - 5.
+Next, from the appropriate specification table, determine the maximum pulse duration (in nanoseconds) allowed.
+The pulse duration shown in the table are referring to the period where either the maximum overshoot (for high phase) and undershoot (for low phase) occurred. - 5.
 Compare the specified maximum pulse duration to the signal being measured.
-If the pulse duration measured is less than the pulse duration shown in the table, then the signal meets the specifications. - Undershoot events must be analyzed separately from overshoot events as they are mutually exclusive.
+If the pulse duration measured is less than the pulse duration shown in the table, then the signal meets the specifications. - 6.
+Undershoot events must be analyzed separately from overshoot events as they are mutually exclusive.